Guidelines for airline and aircraft operators arriving in Australia

 In the event that any of the above circumstances are applicable to the aircraft and if the operator of an aircraft cannot make direct contact with the department, he/she must ensure their Ground Handling Agent or the Air Traffic Controller at the relevant airport contacts the department and reports the prescribed information prior to the aircraft’s arrival.
 The operator of an aircraft must also report any changes to the above information.

 Where any of the above conditions are reported, all passengers and crew must remain on board the aircraft until approval to disembark is provided by a biosecurity officer.

 3.2 Non-scheduled flight

-The operator of an aircraft on a non-scheduled flight must report the following additional information with exception:
+The operator of an aircraft on a non-scheduled flight must report the following additional information without exception:

 - information identifying the aircraft;